CitizenScienceCenter/presentations/s3it_21_10_2018/PITCHME.md

 ### Want to help?

-What are you forking waiting for?
+What are you waiting for?

 https://github.com/citizensciencecenter